triton-inference-server/server/docs/model_repository.rst

 * New models can be added to the repository by adding a new model directory.

-Changes to the model repository may not be detected immediately by the inference server because it only polls the file system periodically.
-You can control the polling interval with the -\\-file-system-poll-secs options.
+Changes to the model repository will be recognized by default but can be disabled with -\\-allow-poll-model-repository=false.
+Changes to the model repository may not be detected immediately because the inference server polls the repository periodically.
+You can control the polling interval with the -\\-repository-poll-secs options.
 The console log or the :ref:`Status API <section-api-status>` can be used to determine when model repository changes have taken effect.

 Currently changes to the model configuration (config.pbtxt) will not be recognized by the inference server.
 To change a model's